The premier has removed Rehn from caucus effective immediately and says he will not be permitted to run for a futur… twitter.com/i/web/status/1…

 Caley joined the Global Edmonton team in 2012, after graduating with honours from the Broadcast and Online Journalism program at the British Columbia Institute of Technology.
-She was a news writer and producer before taking on her current position as an online news producer.
+She was a news writer and producer before taking on her position as an online journalist.